-- Need for flow control - how can we send long messages, e.g. big files? - what happens when messages get lost, or are corrupted when they arrive? - what if the receiving host is busy, i.e. slow to accept incoming data? - how will a sender cope with lost (undelivered) messages? - will both hosts be able to send/receive at the same time?
+- Flow Control manages the flow of data so that the sender doesn't send too fast for the receiver - how can we send long messages, e.g. big files? - what happens when messages get lost, or are corrupted when they arrive? - what if the receiving host is busy, i.e. slow to accept incoming data? - how will a sender cope with lost (undelivered) messages? - will both hosts be able to send/receive at the same time?